 The awardee is expected to give a presentation at one of the sessions thematically related to biometeorology at the EMS Annual meeting, for example Atmospheric effects on humans, Adaptation, Urban climate or Agrometerology.

 A call for nominations or applications is issued each year in early spring.
-The deadline for applications in 2020 will be published in early 2020.
+The deadline for applications in 2020 is 19 April 2020.